1989 - Hurricane Hugo (Isle of Palms, SC) 3R cleaned buildings, debris removal, and transportation to aid the South Carolinian Coastline.

 3. Later, a company manager told 3R Inc. that they had a serious problem offloading the tankers as fast as the tankers were being loaded.
 He asked if 3R Inc. could help them solve this problem.
 We said yes we could.
 Within about four hours and additional equipment, 3R Inc. was offloading the tankers faster than they could be loaded.

-4. During the initial spill cleanup there were many environmental companies containing, removing and hauling diesel.
+4. During the initial spill cleanup, there were many environmental companies containing, removing and hauling diesel.
 3R Inc. was the sole company used for the final cleanup of 26 miles of the Enoree River and Lake.
 3R Inc. used over 100 men for the final cleanup.
-Afterwards, not even a sheen could be seen.
+Afterward, not even a sheen could be seen.

 1991 - Chemical Plant Explosion (Charleston, SC) 3R, Inc prevented numerous chemicals and firefighting water from entering the Ashley River resulting from the chemical explosion.
 3R contained, remediated and managed transportation and disposal.